NSL-MT: Linguistically Informed Negative Samples for Efficient Machine Translation in Low-Resource Languages: NSL-MT

-Negative Space Learning MT(NSL-MT) is a training approach that explicitly teaches translation models what \textit{\textbf{not}} to generate.
-NSL-MT increases parallel data with synthetically generated negative examples that violate specific linguistic constraints.
+NSL-MT is a training approach, and an implementation of the Principled Learning (PrL) paradigm \cite{keita2025r2truleencodedlossfunctions}, that explicitly teaches translation models what \textit{\textbf{not}} to generate.
+NSL-MT augments parallel data with synthetically generated negative examples that violate specific linguistic constraints.
 The model learns to assign lower probability to these violations, thereby improving its understanding of correct target language structure.